intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/GroveTemperatureAndHumidity/README.md

 # Grove\* Temperature and Humidity Sensor
-This tutorial demonstrates how to use the Grove Temperature and Humidity sensor with the UP²\* board and the UPM library.
+This tutorial demonstrates how to use the Grove Temperature and Humidity sensor with the UP Squared* board and the UPM library.

 ## What you'll learn
 * How to find the right UPM sensor library for your device